-The Car Connection Audi e-tron Overview
+The Car Connection Audi E-Tron Overview

-The new Audi e-tron
+The new Audi E-Tron

-The e-tron fits right in with its familiar quattro badge, Audi’s moniker for all-wheel drive.
-With two motors—one makes 224 horsepower and 262 pound-feet in back and 184 hp and 228 lb-ft in front, —the e-tron manages torque front to rear depending on traction demands.
+The Audi E-Tron fits right in with its familiar quattro badge, Audi’s moniker for all-wheel drive.
+With two motors—one makes 224 horsepower and 262 pound-feet in back and 184 hp and 228 lb-ft in front, —the E-Tron manages torque front to rear depending on traction demands.

-The e-tron has an innovative braking system that’s configured to recoup more energy when braking than other electric vehicles.
-The e-tron uses electric motors to slow the car to recapture as much energy as possible, and only uses the brake pads for more abrupt stops.
+The E-Tron has an innovative braking system that’s configured to recoup more energy when braking than other electric vehicles.
+The E-Tron uses electric motors to slow the car to recapture as much energy as possible, and only uses the brake pads for more abrupt stops.

-All e-trons come with a multi-mode air suspension and adaptive damping, and ride comfort in the e-tron is great, with well-damped body motions and an extraordinarily quiet cabin at highway speeds.
-All the cabin appointments and seating in the e-tron could be mistaken for that in Audi’s other current SUVs; front seats have great back support, and the back seats are good for two adults all day in the outboard positions.
+All E-Trons come with a multi-mode air suspension and adaptive damping, and ride comfort in the E-Tron is great, with well-damped body motions and an extraordinarily quiet cabin at highway speeds.
+All the cabin appointments and seating in the E-Tron could be mistaken for that in Audi’s other current SUVs; front seats have great back support, and the back seats are good for two adults all day in the outboard positions.
 There’s 28.5 cubic feet of cargo capacity with the rear seatback up and 57 cubic feet with it folded forward.

-The e-tron comes with an excellent set of active-safety features, including active lane departure warning, forward collision warning with automatic emergency braking, and the expected full suite of airbags (a separate rear side airbag is optional).
+The E-Tron comes with an excellent set of active-safety features, including active lane departure warning, forward collision warning with automatic emergency braking, and the expected full suite of airbags (a separate rear side airbag is optional).
 Adaptive cruise control with Traffic Jam assist is optional (or standard on Prestige), and it can take control of the brakes, steering, and accelerator for short distances when the driver remains present.